Near-native speaker: Grammaticality Judgement Test

 The Grammaticality Judgment Test (GJT) is one of the many ways to measure language proficiency and knowledge of grammar cross-linguistically.
 It was first introduced to second language research by Jacqueline S. Johnson and Elissa L. Newport.
 Participants are tested on various grammatical structures in the second language.
 The test involves showing participants sentences that may or may not contain grammatical mistakes, and they have to decide on the absence or presence of grammatical issues.
 The test assumes that one's language proficiency is derived from language competence and language performance and reflects what sentence structures learners think are plausible or not in the language.

 However, in recent years, there have been papers that questioned the reliability of GJT.
 Some papers have argued that most sentences in GJT have been taken out of context.
 The lack of standardisation when administering the GJT in studies have also been deemed to be controversial, with the most prominent one being participants in untimed GJT performing better than those under timed GJT.

 White noise test

 The white noise test was first developed by Spolsky, Sigurd, Sato, Walker & Arterburn in 1968.
 In these tests, recordings of speech with varying levels of white noise are played to participants and they are then asked to repeat what they have heard.
-Participants will need to rely more on his or her own knowledge of the language to understand the speech signal when there is a higher level of white noise in the speech signal.
+Participants will need to rely more on their own knowledge of the language to understand the speech signal when there is a higher level of white noise in the speech signal.
 In addition, the ability of the second language speakers to decode what was being said in various conditions usually will determine their proficiency in the second language.'